from the vine to the mouth

 and... the tasting

-The wines developed by Univers Drink are aimed at the general public.
-There is no alcohol in the product.
+The beverages made from de-alcoholised wines developed by Univers Drink are designed for the general public.

-Fine sparkling bubbles are perfect for festive occasions.
-They also go well with light dishes and desserts, and are ideal as an aperitif.
+The fine sparkling bubbles are perfect for celebrations.
+They also pair well with light dishes and desserts, and are ideal as an aperitif.